Here you will learn about polarized lenses the good and the bad. 🎓🌞

 How they are made – Polarized lenses the good and the bad

-More on Low quality polarized lenses 👎
+More on Low quality polarized film 👎

 Never buy cheap TAC polarized film (lenses).
 Especially for children.
-Who are harder on sunglasses and will scratch these soft lenses.
+Who are harder on sunglasses and will scratch this very soft film.
 Scratched lenses do cause even more *stress to the eyes.
-Many of these cheap lenses also use a UV coating that children will scratch easily.
+Many of these cheap (film) lenses also use a UV coating that children will scratch easily.
 Consequently leaving no UV protection.
-Please watch the video so your children do not end up blind.
+Please watch the video so both you and your children do not end up blind.

 *When you wear a scratched lens.
 The scratch appears as a blur in the image.
 And as the brain is not happy with the blur.
-It sends a small signal to the ciliary muscle (a small muscle that circles the lens of the eye).
+It automatically sends a small signal to the ciliary muscle (a small muscle that circles the lens of the eye).
 To adjust the lens for a clearer picture.
 Of course the blur remains.
 So the brain sends another signal to readjust.
 And this repeats until the scratched lens is removed.
 Just by wearing a scratched lens for one day the small ciliary muscle wears out.
 Then the only way to adjust vision is with prescription glasses.

 High quality polarized lenses 👍